-Improving your blood flow is a vital key to living a healthier, longer and more youthful life.
-This is because your blood contains oxygen, proteins, enzymes, youthful hormones and other nutrients that will help heal and repair your body.
+Healthy blood flow is a vital key to living a healthier, longer, and more youthful life.
+This is because your blood contains oxygen, proteins, enzymes, youthful hormones, and other nutrients that will help heal and repair your body.

-Poor circulation because of plaque buildup or thicker blood, will increase your blood pressure, increase cholesterol levels and of course, lead to a heart attack or stroke.
+Poor circulation because of plaque buildup or thicker blood can cause blood pressure problems, and of course, may lead to more serious heart health problems.

-If you want to improve your skin, hair, memory, muscle size and even your performance in bed, you must improve your circulation.
+If you want to improve your skin, hair, memory, muscle size, and even your performance in bed, you must have healthy circulation.

-And the older we get, the worse your circulation becomes.
+And the older we get, the worse our circulation becomes.

-And today I’m going to reveal 3 fruits that are clinically proven to help cleanse your arteries and improve blood flow.
+And today I’m going to reveal 3 fruits to regulate plaque build-up and support healthy blood flow.

 Pomegranates are super high in antioxidants (vitamin C and polyphenols found in wine).

-It also stimulates Nitric Oxide levels, which helps open your arteries and improve blood flow.
+It also stimulates Nitric Oxide levels, which helps open your arteries and support healthy blood flow.
 This is especially important for men who have erectile problems.

 Don’t drink pomegranate juice because of the spike in blood sugar and insulin levels.
 It’s all sugar.